Linn Dara Schools in the Community – Day Programme

 Thursdays & Fridays 9.00am – 3.00pm

-The programme is focused on supporting young people (age 12-18), temporarily out of school, to return to a school setting.
+The programme is focused on supporting young people (age up to 18), temporarily out of school, to return to a school setting.
 We expect that there will be up to a maximum of 18 young people in this programme, at any one time.

 It is a short term intervention (initially 8 weeks, however this may be extended on a case by case basis depending on need) so the focus will be on providing a supportive education environment, reconnecting them with their schools or assisting them to source an alternative long term education placement.